Mission Statement

 Connie Hintz

 Like many of us, Connie has found herself in times of spiritual darkness.
 After one such period of her life, she felt a keen desire for spiritual growth and wholeness, rather than intellectual certainty.
 This led her to receive training as a Spiritual Director from the Institute for Spiritual Leadership in Chicago.
 As Connie says, “Spiritual Direction was the gift I needed, and now I wish to pass it along to others.”
 She also has a Masters in Spirituality from Loyola University.
-Currently, Connie keeps busy with various book groups and her role on the steering committee for the C.S.
-Lewis Society of Central Indiana.
+Currently, Connie keeps busy with various book groups and her role as deacon at First Presbyterian Church of Fort Wayne.
 Reading is her favorite pastime, with C.S.
-Lewis, Thomas Merton, Thomas Keating and David Benner numbering among her favorite authors.
+Lewis, Thomas Merton, Thomas Keating, David Benner, Richard Rohr and Brian McLaren numbering among her favorite authors.
 Although a member of the Presbyterian Church, Connie is comfortable sitting with directees from any Christian tradition.
+She is currently living in a retirement community in Fort Wayne.
+She is available to provide spiritual direction for local folks in her home, otherwise via Zoom.

-Wes received his certificate in spiritual direction from St. Meinrad Seminary and School of Theology in May of 2020, but his interest and participation in spiritual direction goes back many years.
+Wes offers spiritual direction for those living west of Indianapolis, and currently lives in Greencastle, IN where he serves as the pastor of Greencastle Presbyterian Church.
 As an ordained and active minister in the Presbyterian Church (USA), Wes sees spiritual direction as the heart of all good pastoral ministry and a much needed service for those seeking to deepen their awareness of God.
-As a space for deep listening in an often crowded world, Wes offers spiritual direction for those living west of Indianapolis.
 He is particularly interested in working with individuals experiencing crisis in faith or who are seeking deeper ways to pray and engage with God in everyday life.
 He and his wife have two children.
 Together, they see their calling as “seeking the welfare” of their community in Greencastle and Putnam County through their lives and service.
+He is willing to do spiritual direction through ZOOM or in person at his office in Greencastle.

 Steve Krusie

 Steve Krusie received his certification in spiritual direction from the Charis program in Southeast Texas in June 2014.
-He moved to Indiana in September 2015 and is a member of St. Luke’s United Methodist Church in Indianapolis.
-Steve serves as a spiritual director at Marian University for men in the San Damiano scholarship program and for adults in his private practice.
+After living in Indiana for 10 years, Steve and his wife moved to St. Louis in November 2024 and is now a member of The Gathering Church.
+He believes his calling is to continue working with men of all ages who are intentional about moving forward in their spiritual journey and motivated by the Holy Spirit to find the sacred in everyday life.
 His faith formation has been deeply influenced by his pilgrimages to both Assisi and Israel.
 He has also recently completed a three-year study of the “25 Books Every Christian Should Read” curated by spiritual contemporaries such as Beebe, Foster, Rohr and Willard.
 Steve believes the Holy Spirit is calling him to be in direction with seekers grappling with the polarizing tensions dividing congregations and our country, especially in terms of reconciling with the Gospel message.
 Steve is available to meet in person or online.

 Dave Streit

-Dave’s training in Spiritual Direction at Our Lady of Grace Monastery (2013-2014) marked another point in a spiritual journey that has intersected several faith traditions, including Roman Catholicism and mainline Protestantism (Presbyterian).
-He feels blessed to have learned from wonderful saints in these and other traditions, along with many others who have fostered in him, the art of Spiritual Direction.
-He currently accompanies future Directors learning this art in his role as a facilitator in the Spiritual Direction Internship program in Beech Grove, Indiana.
-Dave is particularly led to sit with those who are at a crossroads in their faith and desire to hear God’s call to a deeper, richer spiritual life.
-Like many Directors, Dave is an avid reader and counts St. John of the Cross, The Cloud of Unknowing, Thomas Merton, Meister Eckhart and Richard Rohr among his biggest influences.
+Dave’s training in the art of Spiritual Direction at Our Lady of Grace Monastery marked an important point in his spiritual journey that has intersected several faith traditions, including Roman Catholicism and mainline Protestantism.
+He is particularly led to sit with those who are at a crossroads in their faith and desire to hear God’s call to a deeper, richer spiritual life.
+He is an avid reader and cites St. John of the Cross, The Cloud of Unknowing, Thomas Merton, Meister Eckhart, Ilia Delio and Richard Rohr among his biggest influences.
+Dave is glad to sit with you in person or online.

 Maureen Watson